fizmata/ansible-network/01-basics/lab.md

 Write commands that will collect the following from group "routers":

-    - All devices IPs
+    - all devices IPs
-    - Arp table
+    - arp table
-    - Routing table
+    - routing table